2021 Belgian Grand Prix

 The 2021 Belgian Grand Prix (officially known as the Formula 1 Rolex Belgian Grand Prix 2021) was a Formula One motor race held on 29 August 2021 at the Circuit de Spa-Francorchamps.
-It was the twelfth round of the 2021 Formula One World Championship.
+It was the 12th round of the 2021 Formula One World Championship.
 The race was also the 77th overall running of the Belgian Grand Prix, the 66th time the event was run as part of the Formula One World Championship, and the 54th World Championship Belgian Grand Prix held at the Spa circuit.
 The race was won by Max Verstappen, ahead of George Russell and Lewis Hamilton.

 The race was planned to run for 44 laps, but ended during the third lap due to wet conditions.
 Laps one and two took place behind the safety car before a red flag stopped the race on lap three.
 The sporting regulations required the results be taken from the end of lap one, with half points given to drivers who finished in the top 10 positions as less than 75% of the originally scheduled race distance had been completed.